linkerd/website/linkerd.io/content/2/features/ha.md

 ```

 You can override certain aspects of the HA behavior at installation time by
-passing other flags to install.
-For example, you can override the number of
+passing other flags to the `install` command.
+For example, you can override the
-replicas for critical components with the `--controller-replicas` flag:
+number of replicas for critical components with the `--controller-replicas`
+flag:

 ```bash
 linkerd install --ha --controller-replicas=2 | kubectl apply -f -